dotlang/language/README.md

 `func adder!float(x:float)...`
 When specializing a template, you can omit input/output part because they can be inferred from original signature.
 But in this case, you must use `$i` notation to refer to inputs.
 `func adder!float -> {return 1+$1;}`
+- You can define parent type of a template parameter using same notation we use for variable declaration:
+`func paint!(T: Shape)(obj:T)`

 ##Operators